cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 ### Organizational Hierarchy

-A quick note about the organizational hierarchy.
-Such hierarchies are often graphically presented in organizational charts.
+A quick note about the organizational hierarchy, which are often graphically presented in organizational charts.
 I developed an organizational chart based on my readings of librarian